guillaume-haerinck/imac-tower-defense/README.md

 #### With VSCode

 You will need the `CMakeTools` extension from vector-of-bools.
-If you want to change the source code, I highly recommand using the `C/C++` extension coming from Microsoft and the `CMake` extension from twxs.
+If you want to change the source code, I highly recommend using the `C/C++` extension from Microsoft and the `CMake` extension from twxs.

 ![Screenshot](doc/readme-img/extensions.png?raw=true "VSCode extensions")